MFGiguere/MFGiguere/README.md

 - 👋 Hi, I’m @MFGiguere
-- 👀 I’m interested in data sciences applied to medical ethics
+- 👀 I’m interested in data sciences applied to philosophy in a broad sense.
-- 🌱 I’m currently learning how to build a portfolio with GitHub so I can share my latest projects
+- 🌱 I’m currently learning how to build a portfolio with GitHub so I can share my latest projects.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any new project that is an opporunity to learn!
 - 📫 How to reach me : by email at m.f.giguere@outlook.com

 <!---